rstudio/shiny/_includes/tutorial/shiny-text.md

 The server side of the application has also gotten a bit more complicated.
 Now rather than just computing a single output we see the definition of a reactive function to return the dataset corresponding to the user choice and two other reactive functions (`reactivePrint` and `reactiveTable`) that return the output$summary and output$view values.

-These reactive functions work similarly to the `reactivePrint` function used in the first example: by declaring a reactive function you tell Shiny that it should only be executed when it's dependencies change.
-In this case that's either one of the user input values.
+These reactive functions work similarly to the `reactivePlot` function used in the first example: by declaring a reactive function you tell Shiny that it should only be executed when it's dependencies change.
+In this case that's either one of the user input values (input$dataset or input$n)

 #### server.R